robotcorner/Smart-Farm-Viewer/README.md

 #### Maintainers:
 - Current Mainatiners:
-    - github/robotcorner
+    - N/A
 - Previous Maintainers:
-    -
+    - github/robotcorner

 #### Timeline:
 - This project started in September 2021.
+It ended in April 2022.